hyanmandian/league-of-legends/README.md

 - NX as repo manager;
 - NestJS with GraphQL as API;
 - React as UI;
-- React with Tailwind as Design System library;
+- React as Design System library with Tailwind (via twin.macro) and Goober;
 - SWR with URQL as API client;
 - MSW as mock server.